State & Tribal Landscape

 - Percentage of families with pregnant women and mothers under 21 years

-- Percentage of families who are low income (annual family incomes less than 100 percent of the federal poverty threshold)
+- Percentage of families with low incomes (annual family incomes less than 100 percent of the federal poverty threshold)

 Information was not available for several territories and individual tribal home visiting programs.
 Instead of individual tribal profiles, we include a profile presenting aggregate information about home visiting services provided by tribal-led organizations as shared by six evidence-based models.